The emerging LTP at a glance

 - Use spatial and transport planning to design places for people, rather than for motor vehicles and accommodating their growth.

 - Apply the COM-B model (or similar) as part of scheme planning.
 COM-B suggests three necessary components to achieve behaviour change – capability, opportunity, and motivation.
-Part of the capability element is addressed through our Capability to Achieve Sustainable Travel (CAST) approach.
+Part of the capability element is addressed through our Capability to Achieve Suitable Travel (CAST) approach.

 - Seek to play its role in meeting the UK's target to decarbonise the transport system by 2050.